MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-ready/includes/4-design-areas.md

 All initial landing zone templates have limitations.
 Guardrails or policies during refactoring should reflect those limitations.
 Before beginning a landing zone refactoring process, it is important to understand the long-term requirements of the cloud adoption plan and classification of the candidate workloads, compared to the initial template limitations.

-As an example of establishing refactoring guardrails, lets compare the development approach in the prior example and the CAF Migration landing zone blueprint.
+As an example of establishing refactoring guardrails, let's compare the development approach in the prior example and the CAF Migration landing zone blueprint.

 - Per the [assumptions of the CAF Migration landing zone blueprint](https://docs.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/migrate-landing-zone/?azure-portal=true), this initial landing zone isn't designed for sensitive data or mission-critical workloads.
 Those features will have to be added through refactoring.
 - In this example, lets assume that the portfolio of 100 workloads will require both mission critical and sensitive data hosting capabilities.